 Whenever crises occur in developing countries, civil protection assistance typically goes hand in hand with EU humanitarian aid.
 Experts in both fields work closely together to ensure the most coherent analysis and response, particularly in response to complex emergencies.

 Any country in the world can call on the EU Civil Protection Mechanism for help and it has intervened in some of the most devastating disasters and complex emergencies.
 Examples include the Ebola outbreak in West Africa (2014) and in the Democratic Republic of the Congo (2018), the conflict in Ukraine (2014), the earthquake in Nepal (2015), the refugee and migration crisis in Europe (2015) and forest fires in the Mediterranean region (2017) and Sweden (2018).

 Participating States commit national resources for emergency response to a voluntary pool, called the European Emergency Response Capacity.
 This voluntary pool allows for better planning and coordination of response activities at European and national levels and thereby contributes to a faster and reliable EU response to disasters.
 The European Medical Corps is part of this Pool.

 Prevention and preparedness

-Finally, the European Commission supports and complements the prevention and preparedness efforts of participating states, focusing on areas where a joint European approach is more effective than separate national actions.
-These include improving the quality of and accessibility to disaster information, encouraging research to promote disaster resilience, and reinforcing early warning tools.
+The European Commission supports and complements prevention and preparedness efforts of Participating States by focusing on areas where a joint European approach is more effective than separate national actions.
+These include risk assessments to identify the disaster risks across the EU, encouraging research to promote disaster resilience and reinforcing early warning tools.